pudly/schmopera-hugo/content/articles/how-lucky-are-we-the-children-of-opera.md

 ---
-title: "How lucky are we, the children of opera?"
+title: "&quot;How lucky are we, the children of opera?&quot;"
 ---

 ## What was it like to travel with your daughter for work?